-Today we’ll show you how to create a candy buffet on your own that’s worthy enough of your wedding.
-All it takes is 5 easy steps.
+As you probably already know, candy buffets are a popular trend that we think is here to stay.
+After all, candy buffets are inviting, thematic, and delicious!
+So today we’re here to show you how to create a candy buffet on your own that’s worthy enough of your wedding.
+All it takes is five easy steps.

 Step 1: Choosing Your Theme/Colors

-A candy buffet consists of many different candies, containers, shapes, and sizes.
-So it’s important to pull all of these different factors together by way of a theme or color story in order to achieve a cohesive look.
+A candy buffet consists of candies and containers in a variety of shapes and sizes — so it’s important to pull all of these different factors together with a theme or color story in order to achieve a cohesive look.

 Another option is to choose a complementary candy buffet color theme entirely different from the wedding color.
-Let’s say your colors are black and white, try playing up a gold themed candy buffet.
+For example, if your colors are black and white, try playing up a gold themed candy buffet.
 The gold will complement the black and white theme without being overly matchy-matchy.

 Step 2: Selecting Your Candies

-- Be sure to include these flavors (something for everyone!): chocolate, sour, hard candy, chewy candy
+- Be sure to include these flavors (something for everyone!): chocolate, sour, hard candy, and chewy candy

 Step 3: Choosing Your Containers